cloudflare/cloudflare-docs/products/bots/src/content/get-started/bm-subscription.md

 For **automated** traffic, sort through the IP addresses, ASNs, and other data points at the bottom of the page.
 Look for any traffic that *should not be blocked* — commonly API or mobile app traffic.
 Do the same for **likely automated** traffic.

 Use the slider tool to identify **other traffic groups**.
-For example, you may find that your mobile app is routinely scored 37.
+For example, you may find that your mobile app is routinely scored at 37.

 ![Bot score distribution](../images/bot-score-distribution.png)

 At the end of your analysis, you should:
 - Have a range of scores you can confidently block or challenge
 - Understand nuances in your traffic that may require special attention

-For more in-depth analysis, you could also integrate a third-party service.
-Create a Firewall Rule with an action of **Log**.

 <Aside type='note' header='Important'>